 "Arabian Alien" (Meshal Aljaser)

 Aliens are in Saudi Arabia, both literally and metaphorically, in Meshal Aljaser’s “Arabian Alien.”
 Filmed in black and white, Aljaser’s experimental film initially confounds.
 Saad (Abu Swaleh), the short’s protagonist, is a married man.
 With his wife, they see aliens carrying bananas arrested on television.
 The news pleads for anyone to report the same lascivious behavior if they see it.

 “Arabian Alien” features gorgeous black and white shots of mosques and Saad’s home, often employing time lapses for impressionistic displays of otherness.
-And when Saad discovers a man with a banana, a man he finds attractive, in his mosque, their secretive behavior ultimately arouses suspicions.
-Aljaser devastatingly uses his film to make a commentary about homophobic laws among Muslims.
-He actualizes the othering of gays, even among their family members, that leads to abject loneliness, a rejection of the self, and corporal punishment.
 The film’s poignant end makes a martyr out of love, and considering the concept, results in a surprisingly powerful political statement.

 "Church and the Fourth Estate" (Brian Knappenberger)